Office of the National Human Rights Commission, Lalitpur/File Photo

-KATHMANDU: The National Human Rights Commission (NHRC) has urged the government to ensure Dalit’s rights to justice and equality.
+KATHMANDU: The National Human Rights Commission (NHRC) has demanded with the government to consider amendment in the Act related to transitional justice in line with international principles related to the same issue.